Romket/FlashBackClient/README.md

 # FlashBack Server
-This is the server software for FlashBack
+This is the client software for FastBack

 FlashBack is a fast, lightweight, and highly customizeable command line backup software designed to connect multiple systems to a central server.